blessinvarkey/blessinvarkey.github.io/theatre/lecture3.md

 - **Collaboration:** Like all improv, "La Ronde" is collaborative.
 Support your fellow performers, say "yes, and," and build on what's already been established.
 - **Endings and Beginnings:** Because one character from each scene carries over to the next, it's essential to think about both how you're ending your scene and setting up for the next one.

+### Scipted Play

+- **Objective and Motivation:** Understand your character's primary objective in the play.
+What do they want?
+Why do they want it?
+This motivation will drive all of your character's actions.
+Character Background: Even if it's not directly mentioned in the script, create a backstory for your character.
+This can inform your understanding of their motivations and reactions.
+- **Relationships:** Analyze the relationships your character has with others in the play.
+How do these relationships affect their actions and emotions?
+- **Script's Themes:** What are the overarching themes of the play?
+How does your character fit into or reflect these themes?
+- **Language:** Pay attention to the language used.
+Is it contemporary, archaic, or specific to a certain region?
+Understand the meaning behind words and phrases, especially if they're not in modern or familiar vernacular.
+- **Emotional Beats:** Break down scenes into emotional beats or shifts.
+Recognizing these changes will help in making your performance more dynamic.
+- **Physicality:** Consider how your character moves and occupies space.
+Are there clues in the script about their physical presence or demeanor?
+- **Reactions:** Remember that acting isn't just about your lines.
+How your character listens and reacts to others is crucial.
+- **Personal Connection:** Find personal connections or experiences that relate to your character's circumstances.
+This can help in bringing authenticity to your portrayal.
+- **Re-read:** The first read gives you a general understanding, but subsequent readings can reveal more depth and nuances.

 #### Performance notes: Compiled from Spolin's Improvisation for the Theatre
 1. Take your time.
 2. Show, don't tell.
 Showing means direct contact and direct communication.